"Uncle technology" joins Assisi family of St Francis

 The multi-media rooms also screen short films that offer a rare peek into the daily lives of the friars who live in the convent, including the refectory where they eat and the chapels where they pray.

-Visitors can also view hundreds of digitized versions of historic documents that are too fragile to exhibit.
+Visitors can also view hundreds of digitised versions of historic documents that are too fragile to exhibit.

 They include papal bulls concerning the Franciscan order, the deed dated March 30, 1228 in which Simone di Pucciarello, a wealthy citizen of Assisi donated the land where the basilica now stands.